Best commuter cars 2023

 The bottom line

-American drivers can spend over $8,189 each year just on their commute to and from work, according to data from Clever Real Estate.
+American drivers spend an average of $8,189 each year just on their commute to and from work, according to data from Clever Real Estate.
 This price can be lowered if you shop smart and consider a vehicle’s price, fuel economy, safety features and cost to insure before heading to the dealership.
-And as with any car purchase be sure to compare different auto loan rates before signing off.
+And as with any car purchase, be sure to compare different auto loan rates before signing off.